aloxe/huwindty/src/pages/documentation/cms.md

 If you prefer to use Decap CMS over Sveltia, simple uncomment the line in index.html, where the decap script is loaded and remove the one for Sveltia.

 ### Define backend

 In the `backend:` section of the config, you will document all details for Svetlia CMS to access and update your git repository.

 The name will be the forge system that you use.
-Currently Svetlia supports github and gitlab but the current starter uses github.
+Currently, Svetlia supports github and gitlab, but the current starter uses github.

 ```
   name: github # current huwindty has been tested with github only
 ```

 The repo will be the path to the git repository of your huwidty site on the chosen forge.

 ```
   repo: aloxe/huwindty # Path to your GitHub repository
 ```

-You need to specify the branch where the changes will be commited.
-The branch has to exist on your repository otherwise the CMS will return an error.
+You need to specify the branch where the changes will be committed The branch has to exist on your repository otherwise the CMS will return an error.

 If you choose your main branch, all changes that you save in the CMS will be pushed to the main branch and therefore, if [the publication pipeline](https://aloxe.github.io/huwindty/documentation/ci/) is in place, will be directly visible on your site.

-Since Svetlia doesn't yet handle content workflow, it is recommanded to create a secondary branch for edition that can go through editorial workflowthrough a pull request.
+Since Svetlia doesn't yet handle content workflow, it is recommended to create a secondary branch for edition that can go through editorial workflow through a pull request.

 ```
   branch: edit # name of the branch where edits will be pushed
 ```